karmi/retire/README.markdown

 written in Java.
 It manages to very simple and very powerful at the same time.
-You should seriously consider it to power search in your Ruby applications: it will deliver all the features you want — and many more you may have not imagined yet (native geo search? histogram facets?)
+You should seriously consider it to power search in your Ruby applications: it will deliver all the features you want — and many more you may have not imagined yet (native geo search? histogram facets for dates?)

 _Slingshot_ currently allows basic operation with the index and searching.
 More is planned.